bayramsoltan/quiz-app/README.md

 ## Features
 - **Multiple Choice Questions**: Users answer from four options per question.
 - **Score Tracking**: Displays the final score at the end.
-- **Countdown Timer**: 30-minute timer that auto-submits when time is up.
 - **Restart Option**: Users can restart the quiz after completion.

 ## Technologies Used